wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

 The load factor is a ratio between zero and one.
 It serves as an upper bound for how populated an element array could be before a resizing takes place.
 In other words, during the operation, if the ratio between valid elements and total number of slots exceeds the load factor, then resizing is triggered.
+The resize operation, as we discuss in full details later, allocates a new table with the same number of element arrays, with the size of each array being larger than the previous one.
+The ratio between new and old element array sizes is determined by the multiplicative factor.
+The paper suggests that both parameters be selected carefully based on the number of ways of the table.